joshcwelch/tiltedtwitchbot/README.md

 # TiltedTwitchBot
-A web-based twitch chat bot and stream tool application.
+A web-based twitch chat bot and stream tool.

 This is project is currently under early development.
 Please be patient as we add features and more information.